 Regulators and Sponsors will accept a measured amount of re-identification risk in order to maintain data utility.
 Quantitiative risk modeling provides a framework to let you know which data variables must be transformed, which can stay in their original form and which must be redacted to meet the required risk threshholds while balancing protection of personal information.

-RLS Protect and RLS Managed Services support the following teams: Clinical Operations, Clinical Development, Biostats, Medical Writing, Regulatory & Trial Disclosure Teams.
+RLS Protect and RLS Anonymization Services support the following teams: Clinical Operations, Clinical Development, Biostats, Medical Writing, Regulatory & Trial Disclosure Teams.

-RLS has extensive experience with disclosure of large and small clinical trials and those with large and very small patient populations.
+RLS has extensive experience with disclosure of large and small clinical trial submissions and those with large and very small patient populations.
 With rare diseases, a more conservative approach/risk threshold is considered (i.e. larger equivalence class sizes).
-Grouping our subjects in larger equivalence classes reduces the uniqueness of subject, ensuring we mitigate the risk of re-identification in rare studies.
+Grouping study participants into larger equivalence classes reduces their identifiability, ensuring we mitigate the risk of re-identification in rare disease studies.

 RLS Protect is the industry leading "fit for purpose" solution to support data and document disclosure and anonymization requirements.
 RLS supports large and small Sponsors and CROs globally.
-Our leading edge system capabilities combined with regulatory knowledgeable Managed Services team has completed dozens of EMA and Health Canada submission projects and countless dataset processing and voluntary disclosure initiatives.
+Our Anonymization Services team combines regulatory knowledge with leading edge system capabilities to deliver dozens of EMA and Health Canada submission projects and hundreds of dataset processing and voluntary disclosure initiatives.
 To date we have processed over one million pages for Pharma organizations.

 RLS Protect consists of two interoperable applications that are used to anonymize patient data.
 The Risk application generates a quantitative risk report, providing the sponsor with the risk metrics and most optimal transformation options to anonymize your data with the confidence that the required risk thresholds are being met while maintaining clinical utility .
 This report can then be loaded into the Docs application, automating all of the markings into their respective anonymized terms and values, thereby eliminating manual processes and increasing efficiency, accuracy and quality.